Laws & Rules

 House Bill 1514 and Senate Bill 5089

-L&I is proposing changes to the factory assembled structures rules.
+L&I has adopted changes to the factory assembled structures rules.
 The changes affect L&I’s Factory Assembled Structures (FAS) Advisory Board, and distributing inspection insignia to manufacturers of recreational vehicles.
 These changes are necessary after passage of two bills in 2023 that took effect July 23: House Bill 1514 (HB 1514), and Senate Bill 5089 (SB 5089).

 About the new statutory amendments